 User Experience (UX) is associated with the overall experience regarding a person’s emotions, anticipation, and/or reaction when testing a product, system, or service.
-Although this is measured in various products, this term is mostly used in tech focusing on websites and computer applications.
+Although this is measured in various products, this term is mostly used in tech focusing on websites, and mobile or computer applications.
 UX defines the ease of use of the software product.
 To determine the UX quality, there should be a good User Experience Design (UXD).

 User Experience Design